 Crew Cut Men's Haircut

 The crew haircut is a timeless choice among men of all ages and lifestyles.
-We've seen it leading the charts of hair trends 2018 and 2020, and we bet there's no way it will even lose its classic title.
+We've seen it leading the charts of hair trends, and we bet there's no way it will even lose its classic title.
 Besides keeping a wearer comfortable with his hair, it features clean and precise length graduation that moves from top to the sides.
 Such a haircut requires minimal upkeep while giving a room for experimenting with the texture on top.

 High And Tight Haircut